upbound/docs/content/xp-arch-framework/architecture/architecture-baseline-single.md

 {{< hint "note" >}}
 💡 External secret store feature support was introduced as an alpha feature in XP v1.17 and later.
 Our archicture's recommendation assumes you are running this version of Crossplane or later.
 {{< /hint >}}

-### Identity in control planes

-Identity in your control plane and Crossplane generally can be thought about in two ways:

-1. cloud identity assumed by providers installed on your control plane
-2. identity assumed by users operating on your control plane

-#### Identity for providers

-Most enterprise users have a central Identity Provider they use to federate their org’s access to cloud resources.
-Most cloud providers’ Kubernetes identity integrations allow them to integrate their roles with Kubernetes-native RBAC.

 ### Add policy engines